brosmar18/reading-notes/code-401/class-02/express-npm-tdd-cicd.md

     - Partial adoption, where only a few team members use TDD.

     - Poor maintenance of the test suite, often leading to a suite that takes too long to run.

+## CI/CD

+1. What are three benefits of Continuous Integration?

+    - **Faster Feedback**: Continuous integration (CI) means that code changes are automatically tested and integrated into the main codebase frequently.
+This provides immediate feedback to developers about whether their changes work of ir they've introduced any issues.
+This quick feedback loop helps in catching and fixing problems early.

+    - **Reduced Integration Issues**: Since code is integrated often, the chances of having large-scale integration problems reduce.
+Think of it like weaving a fabric: It's easier to fix a single loose thread than untangling a big knot.

+    - **Consistent Code Quality**: Automated tests run during the CI process ensures that the code meets certain quality standards before it's merged.
+This means that the final product is more reliable and of higher quality.

+2. What is the difference between Continuos Delivery and Continuous Deployment?

+    - **Continuous Delivery**: Once the code passes all tests in CI, it's ready to be released to a live environment.
+However, the actual release might require a manual approval.
+Think of it as having a wrapped gift ready to be given, but you choose when to hand it over.

+    - **Continuous Deployment**: This is a step further.
+JNot only is the code ready to be released, but it's also automatically deployed to a live environment without a manual intervention.
+Using the gift analogy, as soon as the gift is wrapped, it's immediately handed over.

+3. Explain how GitHub fits into this process assuming the listener comes from a non-technical background

+    Imagine you're working on a big puzzle with a team.
+Each team member is working on different sections of the puzzle.
+Now, you need a table (a platform) where everyone can bring their sections and fit them together to see the whole picture.
+Github is like that table.
+It's a place where everyone brings their pieces of code (puzzle sections) and fits them together.
+The CI/CD process than ensures that these pieces fit well without gaps and that the final picture (software) looks as it should.
+If a piece doesn't fit, the team is alerted to fix it.